 Can Puppies Eat Tomatoes?

-Yes, it is safe for puppies to eat tomatoes.
+Yes, puppies can eat small amounts of tomatoes.
 However, it is not generally recommended that you feed puppies a serving of tomatoes.
-Tomatoes are strong human foods that may not digest well in a puppy’s stomach.
+Tomatoes are strong foods that may not digest well in a puppy’s stomach.

 The stomach of a young dog is generally much more sensitive and weaker than the stomach of an adult dog.
 This fact makes them more prone to experiencing negative side effects and the potential risks associated with dogs and tomatoes.

-If after reading this guide and you still want to feed your puppy some servings of tomatoes, I would strongly suggest talking to your vet.
-Your veterinarian will know best, but will most likely make the same recommendation as me.
+If after reading this guide and you still want to feed your puppy some servings of tomatoes, I would urge you to discuss this with your vet.
+Your dog’s primary veterinarian will know best, but will most likely make the same recommendation.

 Tomato Herb Dog Treat Recipe